Roasted Turkey

 - Tie the legs together with twine.

-- Place the turkey in the HOT oven for 30 minutes.
+- Roast the turkey by placing it in the HOT oven for 30 minutes.

-- REDUCE the heat to 350 degrees and place a meat thermometer in the thickest part of the breast then set alarm for 161 degrees, roast for about 2½-3 hours.
+- REDUCE the heat to 350 degrees and place a meat thermometer in the thickest part of the breast, then set an alarm for 161 degrees, and roast for about 2½-3 hours.

-- Let the turkey rest for at least 15 minutes prior to carving.
+- Let the turkey rest for at least 15 minutes before carving.
 Enjoy!

 Golden brown and crisp..that looks perfectly roasted!